 - Divide the whole area where you plan to do physical inventory count into the sections, and assign each employee to his / her section.

 - Employees can use their own or company owned smartphones or tablets to scan in inventory in their designated locations.
-Multiple employees can do stocktaking at the same time.
+Multiple employees can do barcode scanning stocktaking at the same time.

 - An employee starts scanning in inventory items in his / her designated area.

-- If there are several items that are the same, an employee can either scan each item, or scan once and enter item count for faster entry.
+- If there are several items with the same SKU / part number, an employee can either scan each inventory item, or scan once and enter inventory count for the faster entry.

-- Scanned data are saved on the smartphone, so an employee can stop and resume at any time without losing collected information.
+- Scanned inventory batches are saved on the smartphone, so an employee can stop and resume inventory count at any time without losing collected information.

-- Batches can be submitted to the cloud at any time during the stocktaking process.
+- Inventory batches can be submitted to the cloud at any time during the stocktaking process.

 - When physical inventory count is completed, all collected data is securely stored in a cloud, and reports are available on inventory count results and discrepancies.

-Here is what happens during and after stocktaking process if you are using integrated mobile application and cloud software:
+Here is what happens during and after stocktaking process if you are using a barcode scanner mobile application integrated with the backend cloud software:

-- When inventory count is completed, software compares "on the books" inventory to the inventory count results, and produces reports on inventory count results and discrepancies.
+- When inventory count is completed, a cloud part of the inventory stocktaking software compares "on the books" inventory to the inventory count results, and produces reports on the inventory count results and discrepancies.